LABORA-INF-UFG/paper-DGWCAMK-2024/README.md

 Runs with Python 3.7.17, which you can install via [Pyenv](https://github.com/pyenv/pyenv).

 PIP dependencies:
+- tqdm
-- Tqdm
+- numpy
-- Numpy
+- pyomo
-- Pyomo
+- matplotlib
-- Matplotlib
+- gurobipy

 Other dependencies:
 - CPLEX